 Operations on the full stack can be challenging, because they require communication between all three roles.
 The lack of integration between the different layers of the stack can also introduce challenges.
 For example, the Kubernetes scheduler does not have visibility over the vCenter Server inventory and it cannot place pods intelligently.

-vSphere with Kubernetes creates a Kubernetes control plane directly on the hypervisor layer.
-As a vSphere administrator, you enable existing vSphere clusters for vSphere with Kubernetes, thus creating a Kubernetes layer within the ESXi hosts that are part of the cluster.
-A cluster enabled with vSphere with Kubernetes is called a Supervisor Cluster.
+vSphere with Tanzu creates a Kubernetes control plane directly on the hypervisor layer.
+As a vSphere administrator, you enable existing vSphere clusters for vSphere with Tanzu, thus creating a Kubernetes layer within the ESXi hosts that are part of the cluster.
+A cluster enabled with vSphere with Tanzu is called a Supervisor Cluster.

-- As a vSphere administrator, you can create namespaces on the Supervisor Cluster, called Supervisor Namespaces, and configure them with dedicated memory, CPU, and storage.
+- As a vSphere administrator, you can create namespaces on the Supervisor Cluster, called Supervisor Namespaces, and configure them with specified amount of memory, CPU, and storage.
 You provideSupervisor Namespaces to DevOps engineers.

 - As a DevOps engineer, you can create and manage multiple Kubernetes clusters inside a namespace and manage their lifecycle by using the Tanzu Kubernetes Grid Service.
 Kubernetes clusters created by using the Tanzu Kubernetes Grid Service are called Tanzu Kubernetes clusters.